mtmanning93/Reach_reports/README.md

 #### Bug Report

 The next issue template created was the bug report.
 As the project grew I was constantly carrying out manual testing to check the functionailty of the component being built.
 Whilst doing so, occassionally, I would notice bugs in other components of the site.
 In order to keep the flow of the agile method I would create bug reports and add them to the list of issues.
-The bug reports were then addressed when the priority to do so was high, for example, when labelled a 'Must Have' within the current iteration.
+The bug reports were then addressed when the priority to do so was high, for example, when labeled a 'Must Have' within the current iteration.

 If it was a bug within the current user story task I would assign the label 'Bug' to it.